-This famous art museum is home of the world famous Mona Lisa along with incredible masterpieces such as the Venus de Milo, the Liberty leading the people and the Code of Hammurabi; a well-preserved Babylonian law code of ancient Mesopotamia.
+This famous art museum is home to the world-famous Mona Lisa along with incredible masterpieces such as the Venus de Milo, the Liberty leading the people, and the Code of Hammurabi; a well-preserved Babylonian law code of ancient Mesopotamia.
 It is worth a visit just for the beautiful architecture and museum design.
 Admission fee is included in the Paris Pass with fast track entrance.

-Open 7.30am – 7.30 pm in the winter months and 7am – 9pm in the Summer.
-Entrance is free though you may wish to contribute a donation for the church.
-RER lines B and C take you to Saint’Michel-Notre Dame station for the most efficient route.
+Open 7.30 am – 7.30 pm in the winter months and 7 am – 9 pm in the Summer.
+Entrance is free though you may wish to contribute a donation to the church.
+RER lines B and C take you to Saint-Michel-Notre Dame station for the most efficient route.

-This is one of my favourite places in Paris because of its vivid connection to a favourite childhood movie of mine; The Hunchback of Notre Dame.
+This is one of my favorite places in Paris because of its vivid connection to a favorite childhood movie of mine; The Hunchback of Notre Dame.
 This is a stunning Gothic Cathedral with such intricate sculptures and gorgeous stained glass windows, a must when in Paris.

-Open 10am to 11pm from April to September then 10am to 10.30pm from October to March.
+Open 10 am to 11 pm from April to September than 10 am to 10.30 pm from October to March.
 Entrance costs €8 for adults and €5 for those 18 -25 years old.
 The RER line A to Charles-de-Gaulle-toile is the best route to get there.
 One of the most famous monuments in Paris and replicated across the world, Arc De Triomphe is a popular choice for tourists.
 You can even climb to the top of the Arc for a great view but be aware the steps are steep and spiral upwards.
-Admission fee is included in the Paris Pass.
+The admission fee is included in the Paris Pass.

 Open from 6am to 10.30pm, entrance is free.
 The nearest metro stop is Anvers serviced by Metro Line 2.
 Sacre-Coeur is a popular choice for tourists, offering beautiful architecture along with some stunning views of Paris.

-Disneyland is open 10am to 8pm with the Walt Disney Studios Park open from 10am to 6pm.
-A ‘1 day, 2 park’ ticket prices start at €70.
-The Eurostar offers direct trains from London St Pancras, Ebbsfleet International or Ashford International straight to the park.
-The regional RER train is available to Marne-la-Vallee Chessy, just a 5 minute walk from the parks.
+Disneyland is open 10 am to 8 pm with the Walt Disney Studios Park open from 10 am to 6 pm.
+A ‘1 day, 2 parks’ ticket prices start at €70.
+The Eurostar offers direct trains from London St Pancras, Ebbsfleet International, or Ashford International straight to the park.
+The regional RER train is available to Marne-la-Vallee Chessy, just a 5-minute walk from the parks.